MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/environments-administration.md

 ### While trying to create a database in an environment, I am getting an error.
 How should I resolve it?
 In following scenarios, you can get an error while trying to create a database:

-1. **Default environment**: Creating a database is currently not supported in a default environment of the tenant.
+**Default environment**: Creating a database is currently not supported in a default environment of the tenant.

-2. **Environment for an individual use**: You get an environment for your individual use, by signing-up from the PowerApps Community Plan.
-If you have not created the database yet, then currently you can't provision a database in the environment for individual use.

 We are working on enabling all of the above scenarios.
 If you are getting any other error message or have more questions, please connect with us [here][5]